-What is diabetic maculopathy and retinopathy?
+What are diabetic maculopathy and retinopathy?

-With the progression of the disease, bleeding can be seen in the eye (called vitreous hemorrhage), retinal detachment occurs and at this time is called proliferative retinopathy.
+With the progression of the disease, bleeding can be seen in the eye (called vitreous hemorrhage), retinal detachment occurs, and at this time is called proliferative retinopathy.

 How to treat diabetic retinopathy and maculopathy?